 To apply a theme to a spreadsheet:

 Click the Choose Themes icon in the Tools toolbar.
 If this toolbar is not visible, you can show it using View > Toolbars > Tools.
 The Theme Selection dialog appears.
-This dialog lists the available themes for the whole spreadsheet, and the Styles and Formatting window lists the custom styles for specific cells.
+This dialog lists the available themes for the whole spreadsheet.